The writer has a master's degree in economics. She enjoys researching and writing about economic and business issues.

 One area where firms invest in increasing amounts of financial and human resources is marketing.
 Firms hope to understand the customers’ needs and wants and modify their products or services accordingly to better serve their target customers (Fejza & Asllani, 2013).
-Marketing has evolved from just informing, delivering, and exchanging value with customers to proactively creating value for customers, contributing to the overall customers’ satisfaction and retention (Smith & Colgate, 2007).
+Marketing has evolved from just informing, delivering, and exchanging value with customers to proactively creating value for customers, contributing to overall customer satisfaction and retention (Smith & Colgate, 2007).

 This article aims to explain the importance of marketing, explore theories related to customer value, outline their relationship, and make some concluding remarks.